apmlabs/ace-box/docs/custom-use-case.md

 At this point, we have an empty ACE-Box (Linux VM) and we can start building our custom use-case on top of it.
 To do so, we are going to use `Ansible` and `Ansible Roles` to automate and simplify the process.
 Check out the [Ansible Roles](#ansible-roles) section for further details.

 More in detail, we’ll build our custom use-case incrementally, modifying the `my-use-case/tasks/main.yml` configuration file step-by-step to instruct the Ansible engine on what to deploy to the ACE-Box VM.
-After each step, we let the engine parse the updated file and apply the changes accordingly.
+After each step, we let the engine parse the updated file and deploy the changes accordingly.

 8. In order to replicate the `Basic Observability Demo`, we first need to deploy a k8s distribution.
 To do so, Read the [k3s role](https://github.com/Dynatrace/ace-box/tree/dev/user-skel/ansible_collections/ace_box/ace_box/roles/k3s) documentation and the following instructions to the add it to the `my-use-case/tasks/main.yml` file: